-Urgent action needs to be taken to clean up London's air and rid the Capital of the most polluting vehicles.
-The Mayor has an ambition to make London's transport network zero carbon by 2050.
-This will also deliver improvements in air quality (see the Mayor's Transport Strategy).
+We need to take action urgently to clean up London's air and rid the Capital of the most polluting vehicles.
+The Mayor has an ambition to make London's transport network zero carbon by 2050 - this will bring improvements in air quality (see the Mayor's Transport Strategy).

-To achieve this we need to transform London's streets and transport infrastructure to enable zero emission operation.
-Supporting and accelerating the shift to zero emission technologies is a key part of this.
+To achieve this we need to transform London's streets and transport infrastructure to support and accelerate the shift to zero emission technologies.

 There are three types of ZEC vehicles: